In the four weeks since Rex International listed on the Catalist on 31 July, its stock price has surged some 50% above its IPO price of 50 cents.

 “Oil exploration companies offer high return for high risk.
 We, however, offer high return for significantly lower investment risk in oil exploration,” said its chief operating officer Kristofer Skantze during an exclusive interview with NextInsight recently.

 Traditional oil exploration starts with shooting acoustic energy into the ground, while recording and analyzing the seismic data gathered.
-Geologists then make educated guesses to predict where the oil might be.
+Geologists then make educated guesses on where the oil is.

 Unfortunately, oil companies typically need to drill eight to nine wells before actually finding oil, and the stakes are high.